Recipe: Paleo Pumpkin Spice Latte

 Last night, I made a Paleo Pumpkin Spice Latte.
 It's not a big deal or anything, except that it totally is, because it's delicious and doesn't have any milk or sugar or questionable syrups in it, and therefore isn't going to make me sick.

 Amen I say to you, fall can happen for real now.

-5. Fill a mug halfway with coffee and add the pumpkin mixture from the stove.
-Stir it--this stuff separates.
-Don't get freaked out.
+- Fill a mug halfway with coffee and add the pumpkin mixture from the stove.

-6. Add a few dollops of the coconut cream and sprinkle a little cinnamon on top.
+- If you'd like, you can add a few dollops of whipped coconut cream and sprinkle a little cinnamon on top.